bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 ### Return a single product

-Both versions of the API return a single product in response to a `GET` request when a `product_id` is passed in; however, the data returned in the response differs.
+Both versions of the API return a single product in response to a `GET` request when a `product_id` is passed in; however, the response data differs slightly.

 To retrieve a product using the V3 Catalog API, send a `GET` request to `/v3/catalog/products/{product_id}`.